Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Related Work

 \section{Related Work}

-\textbf{Adversarial Attack and Adversarial Training (AT)} It has been proven that convolutional neural networks (CNNs) are vulnerable to the adversarial examples~\cite{szegedy2013intriguing,goodfellow2014explaining,carlini2017towards}.
-Noise that is imperceptible to humans, when added to the original inputs, can lead to the misclassification of models.
-Projected Gradient Descent (PGD)~\cite{madry2017towards} is one of the most popular methods that generate such a noise or evaluate models' classification robustness by calculating accuracy under its attack.
-Many methods have been introduced to defend against adversarial attacks including knowledge distillation~\cite{papernot2016distillation}, quantization~\cite{xu2017feature,lin2019defensive} and noise purification~\cite{song2017pixeldefend,carlini2022certified}.
-However, these preprocessing methods do not involve a training process and may be vulnerable to adaptive attack~\cite{athalye2018obfuscated}.
-Goodfellow et al.~\cite{goodfellow2014explaining} first introduced adversarial training (AT), which trains a model from scratch with adversarial samples.
-Adversarial Training (AT) proved its performance including adversarial competitions~\cite{madry2017towards,brendel2020adversarial}.
-In our paper, we also focus on classification robustness increased by AT.

-Many works tend to increase the performance of AT through external datasets~\cite{hendrycks2019using,carmon2019unlabeled,wang2023better}, metric learning~\cite{pang2019rethinking}, self-supervised learning~\cite{chen2020self}, ensemble learning~\cite{tramer2017ensemble}, label smoothing~\cite{chen2020robust} and Taylor Expansion~\cite{jin2023randomized}.
-Wu et al.~\cite{wu2020adversarial} found that obtaining a flat loss landscape can help increase classification robustness, which inspired the ideas in this paper.
-There is also a line of work that attempts to accelerate AT.
-For example, Shafahi et al.~\cite{shafahi2019adversarial} reused calculated adversarial noises, Liu et al.~\cite{liu2021using} introduced single-step training and TRADES~\cite{zhang2019theoretically} selects training samples by largest Kullback–Leibler~(KL) divergence between adversarial data and normal data.
-In this paper, we mainly consider the Madry adversarial training~\cite{madry2017towards}.
+\textbf{Adversarial Attack and Adversarial Training (AT).} It has been proven that deep learning models are vulnerable to adversarial examples~\citep{szegedy2013intriguing,goodfellow2014explaining,carlini2017towards}, where noise that is imperceptible to humans, when added to the original inputs, can lead to the misclassification of models.
+Projected Gradient Descent (PGD)~\citep{madry2017towards} is one of the most popular methods that generate such a noise or evaluate models' classification robustness by calculating accuracy under its attack.
+Many methods~\citep{papernot2016distillation,xu2017feature,lin2019defensive,song2017pixeldefend,carlini2022certified} have been introduced to defend against adversarial attacks, while they do not involve a training process and may be vulnerable to adaptive attack~\citep{athalye2018obfuscated}.
+Goodfellow et al.~\citep{goodfellow2014explaining} first introduced adversarial training (AT), which trains a model from scratch with adversarial samples and proves its performance, including adversarial competitions~\citep{shafahi2019adversarial,liu2021using,madry2017towards,brendel2020adversarial}.
+In this paper, we focus on classification robustness increased by AT methods like Madry adversarial training~\citep{madry2017towards} and TRADES~\citep{zhang2019theoretically}.
+Many works tend to increase the performance of AT through external datasets~\citep{hendrycks2019using,carmon2019unlabeled,wang2023better}, metric learning~\citep{pang2019rethinking}, self-supervised learning~\citep{chen2020self}, ensemble learning~\citep{tramer2017ensemble}, label smoothing~\citep{chen2020robust}, and Taylor Expansion~\citep{jin2023randomized}.
+Wu et al.~\citep{wu2020adversarial} found that obtaining a flat loss landscape can help increase classification robustness, which inspired the ideas in this paper.